webzille/colorutility/README.md

 ### Catching colors from string

 You can catch color from strings for whatever parsing you need.
+This method also catches most popular named colors.

 ```php
 $value = ".cssRuleset {